FinalsClub/FinalsClub/README.md

 ## The Back Channel (BC)

-The back channel portion of FC is called ["BC"](https://github.com/FinalsClubDev/BC).
+The back channel portion of FC utilizes ["BC"](https://github.com/FinalsClubDev/BC).
 BC allows the note takers, or anyone else who is just observing, to suggest questions for the lecturer, and vote on each other's questions.
 It also allows people to post commentary.